-Challenge number Detail of challenge

-Language Acquisition (EYFS)

-1 Delayed language acquisition in our younger learners due to reduced social contact and less pre-school provision.

-Phonics (EYFS/Y1)

-2 Assessment and observation and discussion with pupils indicate lower levels of attainment in Reading and slower acquisition of phonics skills in EYFS/Y1;

-3 Lower outcomes in Reading (Y2 - 6)

-3 Internal assessments indicate that there are gaps in Reading.

-Lower Outcomes in Writing

-4 Assessment, observation and discussion with pupils indicate lower Writing skills and attainment due to an increase in learning on screen when in remote learning and missed opportunities to improve writing during school closure.

-Gaps in Maths

-5 Internal assessments indicate that there are gaps in knowledge and understanding in Maths, especially where areas of the Maths curriculum were affected by school closure or covered during remote learning.

-Mental Health

-6 Our assessments and observations indicate a negative impact on the mental health and well- being of children and families, especially following long periods of isolation from support networks.

-7 Resilience and self esteem

-Loss of fitness and stamina leading to lower self - esteem and resilience.
+Challenge number Detail of challenge Language (Nuffield Early Language Intervention) 1 Delayed language acquisition in our younger learners due to reduced social contact and less pre-school provision.
+Phonics (EY/Y1) 2 Formative and summative assessment indicates lower levels of attainment in Reading and slower acquisition of phonics skills in EYFS/Y1.
+Lower outcomes in Reading (Y2 - 6) 3 Internal assessments indicate that there are some children who have fallen behind their peers in Reading.
+Lower Outcomes in Writing (English curriculum review) 4 Formative and summative assessment indicates lower Writing skills and attainment due to an increase in learning on screen when in remote learning and missed opportunities to improve writing during school closure.
+Gaps in Maths (Adjustments to White Rose / PP Maths projects) 5 Internal assessments indicate that there are gaps in knowledge and understanding in Maths, especially where areas of the Maths curriculum were affected by school closure or covered during remote learning.
+Mental Health (Blue Smile / Red Hen) 6 Our assessments and observations indicate a negative impact on the mental health and well- being of children and families, especially following long periods of isolation from support networks.
+7 Resilience and self esteem / Loss of fitness and stamina leading to lower self - esteem and resilience.